troyhacks/MoonLight/docs/moonlight/layouts.md

     * For lights in a flat area (2D, e.g. LED matrix), specify coordinates as [x,y,0]
 * **Multiple layout nodes** can be defined which will be mapped in the order of the layouts
 * MoonLight will use the layout definition to generate a **mapping** of the effects to a real world light layout.
 Most simple example is a panel which has a snake layout.
 The mapping will create a layer for effects where the snake layout is hidden.
+* Layouts also assign groups of LEDs to esp32 GPIO pins.

 ## Layout 🚥 Nodes